FiorenMas/Revanced-And-Revanced-Extended-Non-Root/README.md

 Simply, all you need to do is choose the app you want to use from the options below: 'Revanced' or 'Revanced Extended'.
 Then, select your phone's CPU architecture.
 If you don't know what your phone's CPU architecture is, choose All Architectures.
 That's all there is to it.

 > [!NOTE]
-> If you want to use the YouTube or YouTube Music app, you need to download and install MicroG, MicroG-RE or mMicroG.
+> If you want to use the YouTube or YouTube Music app, you need to download and install [MicroG](https://github.com/ReVanced/GmsCore/releases).
->
-> I strongly recommend you should build your MicroG apk by yourself.
-[Read wiki](https://github.com/FiorenMas/Revanced-And-Revanced-Extended-Non-Root/wiki/Frequently-Asked-Questions#q-how-do-i-use-this-repository-for-building-microg)
 >
 > If you are an advanced user and you want to use custom patches for patching apps, you should read the [Wiki](https://github.com/FiorenMas/Revanced-And-Revanced-Extended-Non-Root/wiki/Frequently-Asked-Questions#q-how-do-i-use-this-repository-for-patching-my-own-app).
 >